-Many times when a worker suffers an injury that results in temporary restrictions, the employer provides work within those restrictions.
-Many times, employees are restricted to work 40 hours instead of regular overtime and it has an effect on their average weekly wage.
+Many times when a worker suffers an injury that results in temporary restrictions, the employer provides work within those restrictions, also known as light duty.
+In these cases, employees are often restricted to work 40 hours each week without regular overtime.
+This can have an adverse effect on their average weekly wage.

-In that same example, if the injured employee was totally off work the temporary total disability rate (TTD) would be two-thirds of the average weekly wage or $600.
+If that same injured employee was completely off work, his temporary total disability rate (TTD) would be two-thirds of the average weekly wage or $600.
 Many times the employee believes he may not earn more than the TTD rate while working light duty.
 This is not correct.
-In the example above, the individual actually earned $600 performing light duty and they are still entitled to two-thirds of the difference between the average weekly wage and what they actually earned.
-This is a common misunderstanding and you need to make sure that you are getting everything to which you are entitled under the law.
-Contact us today for your workers’ compensation claim.